krwenholz/Resume/resume.md

 Engineering Leader: Delivery\null\hfill March 2020 - November 2020

-Coaching, managing, and directing to deliver numbers such as
+Coached, managed, and directed

 - Managed data analysts and scientists to create a suite of resources for sales engineers and customer success, driving customer retention and contract expansion with analytics and insights
-- Managed Karat's SOC2 commitments and compliance program for Engineering, resulting in a successful audit
+- Managed Karat's SOC2 commitments and compliance program for Engineering, resulting in multiple successful audits
 - 20% COGS reduction by finding process bottlenecks and value boosting opportunities
 - 200 load balanced and performance managed interviewers across dozens of content formats
 - 10s of thousands of conducted interviews supported by our suite of modern interviewing tools